SDG7.3

 SDG 7.3 - Energy efficiency

-Sustainable Development Goal 7.3 target calls for global progress on energy efficiency by doubling the rate of improvement in energy efficiency globally by 2030.
+Sustainable Development Goal 7.3 calls for doubling the global rate of improvement in energy efficiency between compared with the 1990-2010 baseline.

 How SDG 7.3 is measured